Wear a helmet

 If you are riding on a sidewalk, always yield to pedestrians.
 If the sidewalk has numerous pedestrians, dismount from your bike and walk with it.
-When you approach corners, alleys and driveways slow down and utilize your horn or bell.
-Remember, some communities do not allow bikes on sidewalks including downtown Evanston and other areas of the city.
+When you approach corners, alleys and driveways, slow down and use your horn or bell.
+Remember, some communities do not allow bikes on sidewalks, including downtown Evanston and other areas of the city.
 Check local laws to be sure.

 - Proceed slowly and carefully when you turn, brake, and accelerate on wet roads; avoid slippery metal plates and grates; on rail crossings, cross at a right angle; and avoid parallel, narrow pavement cracks.

-- Watch for drivers exiting parked vehicles and vehicles pulling away from curb.
+- Watch for drivers exiting parked vehicles and vehicles pulling away from curbs.

-- Be alert for pedestrians walking between vehicles and against traffic control device and for animals in pathway.
+- Be alert for pedestrians walking between vehicles or against traffic control devices, and for animals in pathway.

 - See, be seen and be heard.

-- Be visible – wear bright or reflective clothing, utilize lights at night.
+- Be visible – wear bright or reflective clothing, use lights at night.

 - Make eye contact and be predictable.

 - Assume proper lane positioning and ride in a straight line.